underthecurve/underthecurve.github.io/_drafts/regression.md

 More on interpreting Excel output [here](http://cameron.econ.ucdavis.edu/excel/ex61multipleregression.html).

 ***Verdict***: a bit cumbersome to point-and-click rather than write code, but not bad for a quick regression if the dataset isn't too big.
 Default diagnostic plots aren't great.
-Nice that Excel spits out fitted values and residuals automatically.
+Nice that Excel generates fitted values and residuals automatically.